Français

 The limits of interaction between the various players on the field

-In any given scenario, we can expect a wide range of differently armoured soldiers on the field.
+In any given scenario, we can expect a wide range of differently-armoured soldiers on the field.
 For safety reasons, we are setting limits on the interaction between those various armour types.
 The limits are as follows:

-• Fully armoured, half-armoured, and lightly armoured soldier may engage each other, using swords, daggers and spears.
+• Fully-armoured, half-armoured, and lightly-armoured soldier may engage each other, using swords, daggers and spears.

-• Archers and crossbowmen can only target armoured combatants wearing face protection, which should be everyone, except other archers, or pioneers behind pavises.
+• Archers and crossbowmen can only target armoured combatants wearing face protection, which should be everyone, except other archers or pioneers behind pavises.

-Regarding the role of marshalls
+Regarding the Role of Marshals

-• A Group of marshals (3 to 5) will be responsible for safety before and during the scenario.
+• A group of marshals (3 to 5) will be responsible for safety before and during the scenario.

 • The group of marshals will look out for dangerous situations, injured persons, etc. and will halt the fight immediately at the first sign of trouble, using a rally horn (one per marshal).
 If this happens, the fighting stops at once and everyone takes a knee.
-Once the situation is under control, and if the marshalls and host allow it, a marshall will sound their horn and the scenario can resume.
+Once the situation is under control, and if the marshals and host allow it, a marshal will sound their horn and the scenario can resume.

-• Marshalls have the right to remove any participant that they deem unfit to continue whether them being deemed dangerous to themselves or to others, or is too inexperienced, or exhausted, or for whatever reason.
+• Marshals have the right to remove any participant that they deem unfit to continue whether them being deemed dangerous to themselves or to others, or is too inexperienced, or exhausted, or for whatever reason.
 This can be done while the scenario is running and doesn’t require a halt.

 • Marshals may also call casualties against one side or another based on tactical considerations.
 For example: three (3) crossbowmen shooting from cover 40 paces away would be a real threat in the 14th century, but we all know they might never hit anyone in our games.
 Marshals can remedy this with careful calls, either of casualties or simply ordering a group to fall back.
 Rule of thumb: one hit per 8 arrows at 25 yards, one per 12 or 15 arrows at 50 yards.